lftorresg/UOLkut/README.md

 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

-# Compass-orkut
+# UOLkut

-> Compass-orkut is a web application that allows users to create profiles, connect with friends, and share interests.
+> UOLkut is a web application that allows users to create profiles, connect with friends, and share interests.
 It provides an intuitive and user-friendly experience to navigate through various features, ensuring data verification and editable fields for easy profile management.